lycaleynes/Helpdesk-Homelab/1 - Installing Virtualbox and Server 2016.md

 ## Description

+To help new IT professionals build foundational skills and confidence, I created a virtual lab using Oracle VirtualBox.
+This hands-on environment simulates real-world IT scenarios, enabling practice with server installation, configuration, and management.
+The goal of this lab is to empower beginners with practical experience they can showcase in job interviews and apply on the job.

-<p>This project walks through the step-by-step setup of a Windows Server 2016 virtual machine.
-The lab provides exposure to core help desk and IT support concepts, such as system specs assessment, virtualization, ISO image handling, and preparing for Active Directory configuration.</p>
+This project walks through the step-by-step setup of a Windows Server 2016 virtual machine.
+The lab provides exposure to core help desk and IT support concepts, such as system specs assessment, virtualization, ISO image handling, and preparing for Active Directory configuration.
+This environment is ideal for entry-level techs preparing for roles in IT support or system administration.

 ## Lab Environment